Skip to content

 Python

-This page shows you how to instrument a simple Python application to ship metrics, traces and logs to FusionReactor Cloud.
+This guide demonstrates how to instrument a Python application with OpenTelemetry to send traces, metrics, and logs to FusionReactor Cloud.

 pip install opentelemetry-api